dask/dask-ml/docs/source/hyper-parameter-search.rst

                                chunks=100000, random_state=0)

 Our underlying estimator is an SGDClassifier.
-We specify a few parameters common to each clone of the estimator.
+We specify a few parameters common to each clone of the estimator:

 .. ipython:: python

     from sklearn.linear_model import SGDClassifier
     model = SGDClassifier(tol=1e-3, penalty='elasticnet', random_state=0)

-The distribution of parameters we'll sample from.
+We also define the distribution of parameters from which we will sample:

 .. ipython:: python